bgsedatascience/module-computing/README.md

 HTTP, the protocol of the web, is built on top of TCP.

-SSH, "secure shell", is also built on top of TCP .
+SSH, "secure shell", is also built on top of TCP.

 SSH can be used to login to another computer and control it via a "shell", particularly via the a CLI shell.